Geoffrey24/Milestion1_Group43/Unit_Testing_Report.md

 You can use the following command to run the unit tests and generate the unit_test.html report.

+test report:

+This testing report summarizes the results of unit tests conducted on the functionality of the nutrient calculation features implemented in the application.
+The tests were designed to validate five key functions: search_food, get_nutrient_breakdown, filter_by_nutrient_range, categorize_by_nutrient_level, and calculate_total_nutrients.
+Each function was tested for correctness and robustness, ensuring that it handles both valid and edge case inputs effectively.

+Testing Methodology
+To perform the tests, the following command was executed in the terminal:

+command line

+pytest test_all_functions.py --html=unit_test.html --self-contained-html

+This command runs all the test functions defined in test_all_functions.py and generates an HTML report (unit_test.html) showcasing the test results.

+Key Features Tested
+search_food(food_name): Verified that the function correctly returns food names or error messages. get_nutrient_breakdown(food_item): Confirmed that it retrieves accurate nutrient data for specified food items. filter_by_nutrient_range(food_list, min_value, max_value): Tested its ability to filter food items based on calorie content accurately. categorize_by_nutrient_level(food_list, level): Ensured that food items were correctly categorized based on their calorie levels. calculate_total_nutrients(food_list): Validated the summation of nutrient values, including handling of missing keys in the input data.
+Test Results
+The results of the unit tests are presented in the attached screenshot.
+All functions passed their respective tests, demonstrating that the implementation meets the expected functionality.

 ```commandline
 pytest test_all_functions.py --html=unit_test.html --self-contained-html

 ```
 Note: test_all_functions.py should contain all the test functions designed to test the self-defined functions related to the five required features.